-Roofing including roof space Repair category 2 Notes There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
+Roofing inclu Roofing including roof space Repair category 2 Notes The roof coverings are original and are visibly worn/weathered.
+There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
 Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.
-Evidence of decay/weathering was noted to roofline timbers/facias/areas of external joinery which will deteriorate if left unattended.
-No access was gained to the timbers to the rear extension.
+The flat roofs are showing signs of cracking/previous patch repair and may be approaching the end of its efficient life span.
+Whilst no evidence of recent water ingress was noted within the property, roof coverings could fail at any time.
+Various areas of loose pointing was noted to the roof edges.
+Evidence of decay/weathering was noted to roofline timbers/facias/areas of external joinery/windows/doors which will deteriorate if left unattended.

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater goods are of an older style and have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.